 To celebrate the 12th anniversary of the day Mike and I met, I decided to run this popular post from my now defuncted “Midlife Crisis Queen” blog.
-This is one of the first posts I wrote after starting my first blog in 2007:
+This is one of the first posts I wrote after starting a blog in 2007:

 “Love is lovelier, the second time around.
 Just as wonderful, with both feet on the ground…” — Sammy Cahn

-Mike and I immediately found a cameraderie of spirit which I have never found in another human being.
-We both realized later that we had been seeking to connect with others in this way for most of our lives, but had somehow missed until the day we met.
+Mike and I felt an immediate camaraderie of spirit, which I have never found in another human being, a feeling we had both been seeking forever, but had somehow missed until that day.

 From the very beginning our souls spoke to each other in a unique and unusual way, a spontaneous familiarity, a synchronicity of body, mind and heart.
 And even more amazing, we both realized and appreciated that fact immediately.
 No backing away from it, no denying it.
 We both decided to trust our inner wisdom and simply go with it.

-We spoke for ten hours on our first date, and took a short trip together less than two weeks after we met, which all reminds me of that great line at the end of one of my favorite romantic comedies:
+We spoke for ten hours on our first date, and then took a short trip together less than two weeks later.
+Reminds me of that great line at the end of one of my favorite romantic comedies:

 “When you finally meet the person you want to spend the rest of your life with, you want the rest of your life to begin as soon as possible!” – ‘When Harry Met Sally.’